bumbleshoot/auto-archive-group-data/README.md

+***Auto Archive Group Data is currently in beta.
+There are still some edge cases that haven't been tested yet, so it may not work perfectly for you.
+If you're not okay with this, best to wait until Version 1 is released!
+If you get an error while running this script or the output is not what you expect, please submit a bug report [here](https://github.com/bumbleshoot/auto-archive-group-data/issues)!***

 ## Summary
 Archives all guild/party (group) data for multiple groups to spreadsheets in Google Drive folders.
 Archived data includes:
 * Guild name, ID, leader, member count, summary, description